Deadheded/DTM-MIT.Solve/Draft Solution.md

 What specific problem are you solving?:

 1. The lack of global market access for the majority of the world population.
-2. The lack of income and wealth building opportunties in all communities.
+2. The lack of income and wealth building opportunities in all communities.
 3. Cultural preservation.
 4. The discrimination and stranglehold maintained by a small number of international corporations on digital content.

+Musicians, artists, writers exist in all sectors of society.
+By developing income opportunities in the digital content economy not only does the DTM directly help these content providers, their increased income will enrich and uplift the communities around them.

 What is your solution?: